akmtaiwansoftware/docs/reference/products/device-api/http/README.md

 This is the HTTPS Device API for the Murano Platform.
 Device firmware implementations should use this API to provision and interact with the Murano platform.
 Authenticated devices post sensor and status data and retrieve configuration and control commands using this API.

-When used in this document "timestamp" is a unix timestamp, defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.
+When used in this document, "timestamp" is a unix timestamp, defined as the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.

 ## HTTPS Device APIs
 ### Provisioning and OTA updates